helsingborg-stad/spm-weather/README.md

 # Weather

+## DEPRECATED
+Package will not recieve any updates, please use the Weather library in https://github.com/helsingborg-stad/spm-daisy instead.

+## About
 Weather privides a common interface that supplies weather data form any service implementing the `WeatherService` protocol.

 ## Usage